Corporate Sustainability Reporting Directive (CSRD), explained

 CSRD-ready scope 3 reporting

-Calculate your company’s scope 3 value chain emissions to comply with the proposed CSRD requirements.
+Calculate your company’s scope 3 value chain emissions to support your CSRD compliance.

 Book a demo